TVBrowntown/epochHD/README.md

 patch-S.MPQ : New skyboxes from WotlK HD.
 Renamed to patch-X from patch-S to not overwrite epoch patching conventions\
 patch-T.MPQ : New trees from WotlK HD\
 patch-U.MPQ : HD Boneless Undead (Chinese model)

+# KNOWN ISSUES:
+\
+Female Tauren eyes on Project Epoch NPCs eyes are misaligned.\
+30 skins currently unaccounted for (my tools aren't telling me anything has failed to build) and I'm too slack to look for them now.
+You can tell me when you find one that's missing.